LianaMikael/Paraphrase-Generation/README.md

 # Paraphrase-Generation

-This repository explores sequence-to-sequence paraphrase generation inspired by neural machine translation.
+This repository explores sequence-to-sequence paraphrase generation inspired by early neural machine translation models.
+This is a natural language generation task where for a given text, the objective is to generate a semantically similar sentence that is expressed differently.
 The end-to-end architecture consists of a bidirectional LSTM encoder, a unidirectional LSTM decoder and a global attention mechanism.
+I explore both word-level embeddings as well as byte pair encoding.

 Install required packages
 ```